WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/tuesday.md

   * Not about "can"
   * Not about "will"

-* **What does "better" even mean?** What are more specific words for what it could mean?
+* **What does "better" or "improve" even mean?** What are more specific words for what it could mean?
-  * In your team, come up with some things it could mean.
-For example, "faster for people to get where they want to go"?
-You should try to be as specific as possible.
-  * Write each one on a post-it note and collect them on your table!
-  * We're going to share them afterward, so choose a spokesperson from your team to share them!

 **As a user researcher:**
 * What kind of specific question(s) should you ask?